Home Existing Covered Bridges Bygone Covered Bridges Romantic Shelters About Covered Bridges Trusses News Links

 The Baltimore & Ohio Railroad at Harpers Ferry

-In 1835, the Baltimore and Ohio Railroad was in the process of extending its railway tracks from Point of Rocks to Maryland Heights with plans to cross the Potomac River to Harpers Ferry, Virginia (now West Virginia).
+In 1834, the Baltimore and Ohio Railroad was in the process of extending its railway tracks from Point of Rocks to Maryland Heights with plans to cross the Potomac River to Harpers Ferry, Virginia (now West Virginia).
+They reached the site of the crossing on December 1, 1834.

 A New Bridge is Built

 Latrobe and Wernwag estimated the new bridge would cost $85,000.
-The location for the bridge was slightly downstream from Wager's bridge and the alignment at the Maryland shore was more practical for the railways.
+The location for the bridge was slightly downstream from Wager's Bridge and the alignment at the Maryland shore was more practical for the railways.
 Construction of the bridge began in 1835.
-Latrobe's bridge was approximately 900 feet long from abutment to abutment, including the span over the Chesapeake and Ohio Canal on the Maryland side and made of wood with wrought and cast-iron components.
-It has seven spans of varying lengths, the longest of which was 135 feet.
-Five of the six piers sat in mid-river and the sixth pier was on land at the canal towpath.
 Each span consisted of three parallel trusses to provide double lanes.
 The turnpike portion of the bridge was on the upstream, or north side of the bridge and the railroad was on the downstream, or south side.

 Latrobe did not use Lewis Wernwag's truss system.
 Morever, it resembled a Howe truss with verticals in tension and diagonals in compression.
 The dominant feature was the Schauffhausen-type truss arch braces which radiated from the abutment out to a progressively thicker top chord.
 The Schauffhausen bridge was over the Rhine River built by a German carpenter Ulric Grubenmann.
 Latrobe's truss on the new bridge at Harpers Ferry is referred to as a Latrobian truss.
 The bridge opened to turnpike traffic in January 1837, although it was not covered when it opened.
 In October 1837 carpenters weatherboarded and roofed the span over the Chesapeake and Ohio Canal.
 The other trusses would remain uncovered through much of the winter.